HTTPArchive/almanac.httparchive.org/src/content/en/2019/performance.md

 According to PSI's classification, 17% of websites have fast FCP experiences overall for desktop users, compared to 11% for mobile users.
 The entire distribution is skewed to being slightly faster for desktop experiences, with fewer slow websites and more in the fast and moderate category.

 Why might desktop users experience fast FCP on a higher proportion of websites than phone users?
 We can only speculate, after all, this dataset is meant to answer how the web is performing and not necessarily _why_ it's performing that way.
 But one guess could be that desktop users are connected to the internet on faster, more reliable networks like WiFi rather than cell towers.
-To help answer this question, we can also explore how user experiences vary by effective connection type.
+To help answer this question, we can also explore how user experiences vary by ECT.

 #### FCP by effective connection type